pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/aws-guides/_index.md

 ---
 title_tag: "AWS Guides"
-title: "Guides"
 meta_desc: "Learn how to use Pulumi and AWS to code, deploy, and manage cloud, serverless, and container apps and infrastructure faster than ever before."
+title: "AWS Guides"
+aliases:
+- /docs/aws/
 ---

-susan will do this later

 ## Multi-cloud development with `@pulumi\cloud`